Key precept: Humans are intrinsically self-centered, we simply can’t stop ourselves from ruining essential relationships thus causing self-harm.

 “And it shall be at that day, saith the LORD, that thou shalt call me Ish-i [my “one flesh” husband]; and shalt call me no more Baal-i [my lord, my ruler].
 For I will take away the names of Baal-im /s out of her mouth, and they shall no more be remembered by their name…And I will betroth thee unto me for ever; yea, I will betroth thee unto me in righteousness, and in judgment, and in lovingkindness, and in mercies.
 I will even betroth thee unto me in faithfulness: and thou shalt know / be one with the LORD.
 And it shall come to pass in that day, I will hear, saith the LORD, I will hear the heavens, and they shall hear the earth; and I will have mercy upon her that had not obtained mercy; and I will say to them which were not my people, Thou art my people; and they shall say, Thou art my God.
 (Hosea 2:16-23)

-“Thou shalt love the Lord thy God with all thy heart /gut instinct, and with all thy soul /emotions, and with all thy mind /thought processes.
+“Thou shalt love the Lord thy God with all thy heart /gut instinct, control center, and with all thy soul /emotions, and with all thy mind / thought processes.
 This is the first and great commandment.”
 (Mat 22:37-38)

 “If ye love me, keep my commandments.”
 (Joh 14:15)